-Many people with tinnitus are convinced, as a result of very one-sided information, that there is irreparable damage to the hair cells in their cochlea and that nothing can be done about tinnitus.
-Many feel insecure and are afraid that tinnitus will get worse.
+Many people with tinnitus are convinced, as a result of very one-sided information, that there is irreparable damage to the hair cells in their cochlea.
+They believe that nothing can be done about tinnitus and many feel insecure and afraid that the tinnitus will worsen.

-Tinnitus after hearing damage does occur.
-But in our patient, population it is rather rare.
-Most of the patients that we see exhibit little or no hearing damage.
-Usually, there are other factors that maintain and strengthen tinnitus.
+Usually, there are other factors that maintain and amplify the tinnitus.
 Sometimes these are middle ear problems, often muscle tension, increased alertness and anxiety also play a role.

 Diagnosis and treatment

 It is important to look for the right factors that cause, maintain or potentiate tinnitus in a specific patient.
 There are patients for whom tinnitus cannot be changed, and there are patients for whom tinnitus can be easily treated.
 In most patients, tinnitus remains after treatment but becomes far less disruptive.

 Treatment centres and specialisations